 Caffeine is also known to trigger heartburn.
 Many women experience heartburn during pregnancy due to physical and hormonal changes.
 One should avoid or limit the intake of chocolate in this situation to alleviate heartburn (11).

-Too much consumption of chocolate may cause excess weight gain because of the increased fat and calorie intake.
+Too much consumption of chocolate or chocolate products such as cocoa butter, may cause excess weight gain because of the increased fat and calorie intake.
 Putting on excess weight will, therefore, cause varicose veins, gestational diabetes, hypertension and increased risk of C-section delivery.
-One ounce of dark chocolate contains 150 calories and nine grams fat.
+One ounce of dark chocolate contains 150 calories and nine grams of fat.
 Similarly, milk chocolate contains 150 calories and 8.5g fat (12).

 Excess sugar from chocolate can increase the risks of weight gain, gestational diabetes, and dental problems.
 About 1.5 ounces of dark chocolate contains 18g of sugar, and the same amount of milk chocolate contains 23g of sugar.
 Your obstetrician can tell you the safe amount of sugar you may take, to help you assess the safe amount of chocolate you can eat.